venkytv/botmand/README.md

 * [gptbot](examples/gptbot): An AI chat assistant which can participate in the conversation when asked to.
+* [logparse](examples/logparse): An AI assistant which can diagnose issues by reading log files.
 * [genbot](examples/genbot): An AI assistant which can generate shell scripts for requested tasks and run them within the bot.